 But there are some steps you can take to increase your chances of success in the endeavor, including:

 - Take small steps.
 Don't try to do everything at once.
 (So, instead of "I'm going to exercise every day," start with "I'm going to exercise twice a week.")

 - Only try to change one habit at a time.
 (Instead of "I'm going to quit eating junk food, start exercising, and go to sleep at 10 p.m. instead of 2 a.m.," start with "I'm going to quit eating junk food.")

 - Write down the habit you want to change, and write down specific plans for achieving that goal.
 (Rather than writing "I will exercise," write, "I will start walking 30 minutes twice a week, on Monday and Thursday, and I will wake up at 7 a.m., so I can walk before work on those days.")

 - Repeat the behavior you're aiming for as often as you can.
 The more a behavior is repeated, the more likely it is that it will become "instinctive."

-For more information on habits and myths, look over the links on the next page.
+For more information on habits and myths, look over the links below.